carlos2380/apigo/README.md

 I make more than one call to the database because the information may be in different databases.

-The SQL command for get the info that all is in postgres is that(I supose that asks for case.id = 1 but can be any id to compare):
+The SQL command for postgres wuold be this: (I supose that asks for case.id = 1 but can be any id to compare):

 ```SQL
 SELECT stores